dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 413. Arithmetic Slices.md

 By making use of the observation discussed in the last approach, we know, that if a range of elements between the indices $(i,j)$ constitute an Arithmetic Slice, and another element $A[j+1]$ is included such that $A[j+1]$ and $A[j]$ have the same difference as that of the previous common difference, the ranges between $(i,j+1)$ will constitutes an arithmetic slice.
 Further, if the original range $(i,j)$ doesn't form an arithmetic slice, adding new elements to this range won't do us any good.
 Thus, no more arithmetic slices can be obtained by adding new elements to it.

 By making use of this observation, we can develop a recursive solution for the given problem as well.
-Assume that a sumsum variable is used to store the total number of arithmetic slices in the given array AA.
-We make use of a recursive function slices(A,i) which returns the number of Arithmetic Slices in the range $(k,i)$, but which are not a part of any range $(k,j)$ such that j<ij<i.
-It also updates sumsum with the number of arithmetic slices(total) in the current range.
-Thus, kk refers to the minimum index such that the range $(k,i)$ constitutes a valid arithmetic slice.
+Assume that a $sum$ variable is used to store the total number of arithmetic slices in the given array $A$.
+We make use of a recursive function slices(A,i) which returns the number of Arithmetic Slices in the range $(k,i)$, but which are not a part of any range $(k,j)$ such that $j<i$.
+It also updates $sum$ with the number of arithmetic slices(total) in the current range.
+Thus, $k$ refers to the minimum index such that the range $(k,i)$ constitutes a valid arithmetic slice.

-Now, suppose we know the number of arithmetic slices in the range $(0,i-1)$ constituted by the elements $[a_0,a_1,a_2,...a_(i-1)]$, to be say xx.
+Now, suppose we know the number of arithmetic slices in the range $(0,i-1)$ constituted by the elements $[a_0,a_1,a_2,...a_(i-1)]$, to be say $x$.
 If this range itself is an arithmetic slice, all the consecutive elements have the same difference(equal to say, $a_(i-1)-a_(i-2)$.
-Now, adding a new element $a_i$ to it to extend the range to $(0,i)$ will constitute an arithmetic slice only if this new element satisfies $a_i-a_(i-1)=a_(i-1)-a_(i-2)$ Thus, now, the addition of this new element, will lead to an addition of apap number of arithmetic slices to the ones obtained in the range $(0,i-1)$.
-The new arithmetic slices will be the ones constituting the ranges $(0,i), (1,i), ... (i-2,i)$, which are a total of x+1x+1 additional arithmetic slices.
-This is because, apart from the range (0,i)(0,i) the rest of the ranges $(1,i), (2,i),...(i-2,i)$ can be mapped to $(0,i-1), (1,i-1),...(i-3,i-1)$, with count equal to xx.
+Now, adding a new element $a_i$ to it to extend the range to $(0,i)$ will constitute an arithmetic slice only if this new element satisfies $a_i-a_(i-1)=a_(i-1)-a_(i-2)$ Thus, now, the addition of this new element, will lead to an addition of $ap$ number of arithmetic slices to the ones obtained in the range $(0,i-1)$.
+The new arithmetic slices will be the ones constituting the ranges $(0,i), (1,i), ... (i-2,i)$, which are a total of $x+1$ additional arithmetic slices.
+This is because, apart from the range (0,i)(0,i) the rest of the ranges $(1,i), (2,i),...(i-2,i)$ can be mapped to $(0,i-1), (1,i-1),...(i-3,i-1)$, with count equal to $x$.

-Thus, in every call to slices, if the $i^{th}$ element has the same common difference with the last element as the previous common difference, we can find the number of new arithmetic slices added by the use of this element, apap and also update the sumsum to include this apap into it, apart from the count obtained by the smaller ranges.
-But, if the new element doesn't have the same common difference, extra arithmetic slices can't be contributed by it and hence, no addition is done to sumsum for the current element.
-But, of course sumsum will be updated as per the count obtained from the smaller ranges.
+Thus, in every call to slices, if the $i^{th}$ element has the same common difference with the last element as the previous common difference, we can find the number of new arithmetic slices added by the use of this element, $ap$ and also update the $sum$ to include this $ap$ into it, apart from the count obtained by the smaller ranges.
+But, if the new element doesn't have the same common difference, extra arithmetic slices can't be contributed by it and hence, no addition is done to $sum$ for the current element.
+But, of course $sum$ will be updated as per the count obtained from the smaller ranges.

 ```java
 public class Solution {